 While eating nuts has many health benefits, they’re typically high in calories.

-Fortunately, pistachios are among the lowest-calorie nuts.
+However, pistachios are among the lowest calorie nuts.

 While few studies have looked at the effects of pistachios on weight, those that exist are promising.

-One factor possibly contributing to pistachios’ weight loss properties is that their fat content might not be fully absorbed (18).
+One factor possibly contributing to pistachios’ weight loss properties is that their fat content might not be fully absorbed (

-Summary: Eating pistachio nuts may aid weight loss.
+Eating pistachio nuts may aid weight loss.
 In-shell pistachios are especially beneficial, as they promote mindful eating.

 Butyrate is perhaps the most beneficial of these short-chain fatty acids.

-Summary: Pistachios are high in fiber, which is good for your gut bacteria.
+Pistachios are high in fiber, which is good for your gut bacteria.
 Eating pistachios may increase the number of bacteria that produce beneficial short-chain fatty acids like butyrate.

 Pistachios may reduce your risk of heart disease in various ways.

 The study showed that the diet lowered LDL cholesterol by 9%.
 What’s more, a diet consisting of 20% of calories from pistachios lowered LDL cholesterol by 12% (

 Moreover, pistachios seem to lower blood pressure more than other nuts.

-Summary: Studies show that eating pistachios may help lower blood cholesterol.
+Studies show that eating pistachios may help lower blood cholesterol.
 It may also lower blood pressure more than other nuts.

+The endothelium is the inner lining of blood vessels.
 It’s important that it works properly, as endothelial dysfunction is a risk factor for heart disease (

 Proper blood flow is important for many bodily functions, including erectile function.

-Summary: Pistachios have a low glycemic index, which might promote lower blood sugar levels.
+Pistachios have a low glycemic index, which might promote lower blood sugar levels.